Teaching period: 6, 13 and 20 March, 3 and 10 April 2019 – Afternoon

-Location: University of Amsterdam, TBA
+Location: University of Amsterdam, see below.

 Instructors: Dr Babs Boter (VU Amsterdam) and Dr Marleen Rensen (UvA; course coordinator)